11 Money Rules You Need to Have Memorized Before You’re 40

 Pay off your credit cards monthly

 The average American has $7,000 of debt, racking up fines on their credit cards, and this is the number one financial mistake people in their 20s and 30s make, says Carla Dearing, a certified financial planner and CEO of SUM180, a digital financial planning service.
-“Too many people think a little credit card debt is no big deal, but do you know what the acceptable amount to carry over is?
-Zero,” she explains.
+"Too many people think a little credit card debt is no big deal, but do you know what the acceptable amount to carry over is?
+Zero," she explains.
 Because of their high interest rates, paying off your credit cards every month should be your number one financial priority.
-(Are you aware of these sneaky credit card tricks and traps?)
+Once you do that, you can incorporate these ideas to save more than $1,000 every month.

 Save six months' worth of expenses